A Guide to the Data Protection Act 2018

 If the personal information of UK consumers is transferred over international borders, the appropriate safeguards and processes must be implemented to ensure the security of the transfer.

-Businesses who wish to perform these transfers must use certified transfer procedures, such as standard contract clauses or the Privacy Shield framework.
+Businesses who wish to perform these transfers must use certified transfer procedures, such as standard contract clauses or the EU-U.S. Data Privacy Framework.

 Be as clear as possible here about your practices and link to other useful and informative resources about the topic.